Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

 To delete the logs of type *linux_syslog* for 25 May 2017, run the following command:
 ```
-cf logging delete -s 2017-05-25 -e 2017-05-25 -t linux_syslog
+bx cf logging delete -s 2017-05-25 -e 2017-05-25 -t linux_syslog
 ```
 {: codeblock}

-## cf logging download (Beta)
+## bx cf logging download (Beta)
 {: #download}

 Downloads logs from Log Collection to a local file or pipes logs to another program such an Elastic Stack.

 **Note:** To download files, you need to create a session first.
 A session defines which logs to download based on date range, log type, and account type.
 You download logs within the context of a session.
-For more information, see [cf logging session create (Beta)](/docs/services/CloudLogAnalysis/reference/logging_cli.html#session_create).
+For more information, see [bx cf logging session create (Beta)](/docs/services/CloudLogAnalysis/reference/logging_cli.html#session_create).

 ```
-cf logging download [parameters] [arguments]
+bx cf logging download [parameters] [arguments]
 ```
 {: codeblock}